Big City, Little Homestead

 Resources to help you design your garden

-Well, here we are, late February/early March!
+Well, here we are, late February (oops, March)!
 Are you ready to design the layout of your garden and get your seeds started?

-For those who have space and haven’t planted a garden before, or for those who planning it anew this year, you always start with a rough plan: what to place where, and how much space and sun it will get.
+For those who have the space but haven’t planted a garden before, or for those who planning it anew this year, start with a rough plan: what to place where, by how much space and sun it will get.
 This will give you an idea how many seedlings you should have of each kind of plant.

-I don’t always start seeds every year, and when I do, I’m almost always late at it (much later than this).
+I don’t always start seeds every year, and when I do, I’m almost always late at it (much later than February).
 It’s easy to get a little overzealous and end up tending tonnes of seedlings we have give away.
 Of course, you start by planting many seeds, because some never germinate, or else germinate and start, but then fail.
-If you have the space to add a few more good planters, extra seedlings can come in quite handy.
+If they succeed, extra seedlings can come in quite handy when you have space to add a few more good planters.

 Continue reading